 Once that deadline has passed, you may no longer withdraw from the tests.

 For some subjects withdrawal is not allowed once the registration deadline has passed.
 These subjects are tagged “sans retrait” on the study plans and will be highlighted with an alert in the registration tab on IS-Academia.
+Except for SHS courses, subjects with a limited capacity do not allow any withdrawal, since a student who chooses to occupy a place in that subject must commit to following it entirely.

 Withdrawing from a test is final on IS-Academia.
 Should you want to reregister for a test you have withdrawn from, you must come in person to the Student Services Desk and pay a fee for late registration.
 This rule cannot accept any exception.
 The final deadline for late registration is the tenth Friday of the semester.